Recurring checks for broken action links and public page errors

 What alerts include

-How it stays self-serve
+How it stays simple

 The user can buy monitoring, view history, and cancel without a call.
 SiteLeak provides evidence and fix steps, not manual website repair.